phaybein/react_2019_bare_bones/README.md

 What's all the bells and whistles this project can perform?

-- Give you the bare bones `React` application
+- Give you the bare-bones `React` application
-- You have the ability to use `Sass`
+- You have the ability to use `CSS` and load files separately.

 ## Contributing